 In a nutshell

-Scratch and dent covers minor repairs to the exterior of your car… Like those mysterious little dings that happen in parking lots, and those annoying spots of tar that stick like superglue.
+Scratch and dent insurance covers minor repairs to the exterior of your car… Like those mysterious little dings that happen in parking lots, and those annoying spots of tar that stick like superglue.

 What’s covered by the king

-In any 12-month period we’ll pay an unlimited number of claims, up to a limit of R3,000 per claim.
+In any 12-month period we’ll pay an unlimited number of claims, to a limit of R3,000 per claim.
 An excess of R250 applies to each claim.

 Sticks and stones may chip your car… But we’ll fix things… Without you having to drive too far.
 You’re covered for the repair of minor chips (smaller than 1.5mm in diameter) on the bodywork of your car.